OMH4ck/PolyGlot/README.md

 BasicTypes:
   - X
 ```
-You need to `InitFileDir` to the path of your mutation corpus.
+You need to set `InitFileDir` to be the path of your mutation corpus.

 3. Set the environment variable
 ```bash
 export POLYGLOT_CONFIG=abs_path/to/semantic.yml